-Tennis Industry Digest #4: Italian tennis is enjoying a true golden age
+It is not just about Jannik Sinner.
+Italian tennis is enjoying a true golden age

 ROME, ITALY - 12.05.2022: Supporters J.SINNER (ITALY) during their single men round match in the Internazionali BNL D'Italia at Foro Italico in Rome, Italy on May 12, 2022.

-It is not just about one rising star.
 Italy is witnessing a broader wave of talent moving up the ATP rankings.
 Jannik Sinner, now world No. 1 and a three-time Grand Slam champion, leads the way — but a new generation is quietly following.

 One of the more notable breakthroughs this season comes from Flavio Cobolli.
 The 22-year-old from Rome claimed his first ATP title in Bucharest, then followed it with a more high-profile win in Hamburg, defeating Andrey Rublev in straight sets.
 Both victories came on clay — a surface where he is becoming increasingly dangerous.
 The results pushed him into the top 30 for the first time; he now sits at No. 26.